ayushohal/Multi-Agent-AI-System/README.md

 5. Logs and Output

    Processed results and logs are saved in the memory.db SQLite database and can be viewed using any SQLite viewer.
-Sample output logs are stored in logs/
+Sample output logs are stored in logs/output_logs.txt and the sample output screenshot of SQLite database entries logged into the database memory.db is stored in logs/output_screenshot.jpg.